 Yes No

 SEROSURVEILLANCE:

+Serosurveillance refers to the implementation a a sampling protocol aiming to gather serological evidence of FMD virus circulation by detection of antibodies against non-structural proteins (NSPs) of FMD virus in serum samples, which is used as an indicator of virus exposure.

 Has your country conducted non-structural protein (NSP) serological surveillance with the purpose of estimating the true prevalence of FMD viral circulation? (exclusive)